 Net factory-built housing revenue per home sold is a volatile metric dependent upon several factors.
 A primary factor is the price disparity between sales of homes to independent retailers, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
 Wholesale sales prices are primarily comprised of the home and the cost to ship the home from a homebuilding facility to the home-site.
 Retail home prices include these items and retail markup, as well as items that are largely subject to home buyer discretion, including, but not limited to, installation, utilities, site improvements, landscaping and additional services.
 Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall net revenue per home sold.
-For the three months ended July 1, 2017, the Company sold 2,860 homes Wholesale and 615 Retail versus 2,761 homes Wholesale and 634 homes Retail in the comparable prior year period.
+For the six months ended September 30, 2017, the Company sold 5,541 homes Wholesale and 1,232 Retail versus 5,312 homes Wholesale and 1,325 homes Retail in the comparable prior year period.
 Further, fluctuations in net factory-built housing revenue per home sold are the result of changes in product mix, which results from home buyer tastes and preferences as they select home types/models, as well as optional home upgrades when purchasing the home.
 These selections vary regularly based on consumer interests, local housing preferences and economic circumstances.
-Our product prices are also periodically adjusted for the cost and availability of raw materials included in and labor used to produce each home.
+Our product prices are also periodically adjusted for the cost and availability of raw materials and labor used to produce each home.
 For these reasons, we have experienced, and expect to continue to experience, volatility in overall net factory-built housing revenue per home sold.

-Financial services segment revenue increased, resulting from 2.9% more insurance policies in force in the current year compared to the prior year as well as an increase of 13.4% in home loan sales volume year over year.
-Financial services segment revenue is partially offset by lower interest income earned on securitized loan portfolios that continue to amortize.
+Financial services segment revenue increased, resulting from more insurance policies in force in the current year compared to the prior year as well as an increase of 25.0% in home loan sales volume year over year.
+Financial services segment revenue is partially offset by lower interest income earned on securitized loan portfolios that continue to amortize and \$1.4 million in additional premiums paid to reinstate reinsurance coverage that was utilized to mitigate losses incident to Texas hurricane activity during the quarter.

 Gross Profit.
-The following tables summarize gross profit for the three months ended July 1, 2017 and July 2, 2016.
+The following tables summarize gross profit for the three and six months ended September 30, 2017 and October 1, 2016.